Alvaro-LJ/CSM/README.md

   - Perform general quality checks and check computational resources available.

 - MODULE 1: Data normalization
-  - Normalize cell feature expression data according to image and slide belonging.
+  - Normalize cell feature expression data to account for image and slide belonging.

 - MODULE 2: Data thresholding
   - Define positive thresholds for features of interest.
 Thresholded data can be used to assign cell labels.

 - MODULE 3: Cell phenotype labeling
-  - Define cell phenotype labels based on thresholded features (see MODULE 2)
+  - Define cell phenotype labels based on thresholded features (see MODULE 2).
   - Define cell phenotype labels based on unsupervised clustering.
   - Define cell phenotype labels based on semi-supervised clustering.
   - Define cell phenotype labels based on user trained algorithms.
   - Check concordance between different cell phenotyping methods.
-  - Assign cell phenotype labels by merging various methods.
+  - Assign cell phenotype labels by reaching a consensus using various methods.
   - Quantify cell phenotypes and find associations with image metadata.

 - MODULE 4: Heterogeneity assessment
-  - Calculate global cell composition heterogeneity
+  - Calculate global cell composition heterogeneity.
-  - Calculate spatial heterogeneity using tiling approaches as well as texture features
+  - Calculate spatial heterogeneity using tiling approaches as well as texture feature analysis.

 - MODULE 5: Cell-Cell spatial associations
-  - Calculate spatial associations between pairs of cell types and thriads.
+  - Calculate spatial associations between pairs and thriads of cell types.
   - Calculate spatial association occurring by chance.

 - MODULE 6: Neighborhood analysis and tissue structures
-  - Calculate cellular neighborhoods using various algorithms
+  - Calculate cellular neighborhoods using various algorithms.
   - Divide tissue into compartments according to a single cell type (for example Tumor/Stromal compartments).

 ## Publication
-To see examples of use of CSM you can have a look at CSM associated [*publication*](publicationURL).<br />
+To see examples of use of CSM you can have a look at CSM associated [*publication*](10.1016/j.labinv.2025.104276).<br />
 This publication has an associated GitHub [*repository*](https://github.com/Alvaro-LJ/Comprehensive-Spatial-Methods-CSM-) where user can find test datasets and examples of use of CSM.

 ## Citation